josikie/UAS-Microservice-CRUD-API-PL-SQL-UNSIA/README.md

 POST `http://127.0.0.1:5000/microservice/login`
 - used for user login.
 - return JSON object containing message, success, and status code.
-- need email and password provided.
+- need JSON object on the body containing the user's email and password.

 return example: